Night of Champions (2013)

-The 2013 Night of Champions was the seventh annual Night of Champions professional wrestling pay-per-view (PPV) event produced by WWE.
-It took place on September 15, 2013, at the Joe Louis Arena in Detroit, Michigan.
-This was WWE's last pay-per-view event to take place at the Joe Louis Arena before its closure in 2017, and future WWE events in Detroit where held at Little Caesars Arena.
+The 2013 Night of Champions was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the seventh annual Night of Champions and took place on September 15, 2013, at the Joe Louis Arena in Detroit, Michigan.
+This was WWE's last pay-per-view event to take place at the Joe Louis Arena before its closure in 2017 with future WWE events in Detroit held at the Little Caesars Arena.
 The theme of the event was that every championship promoted on WWE's main roster at the time was defended.
 The event received 175,000 buys, down from the last year's event of 189,000.

 Nine matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Daniel Bryan defeated Randy Orton to win the WWE Championship.
 In other prominent matches, Rob Van Dam defeated World Heavyweight Champion Alberto Del Rio via disqualification thus Del Rio retained, and Curtis Axel and Paul Heyman defeated CM Punk in a No Disqualification Handicap Elimination match.

 Production

 Background

 Night of Champions was an annual pay-per-view (PPV) event produced by WWE since 2007.
-The 2013 event was the seventh event in the Night of Champions chronology.
-It was held on September 15, 2013, at the Joe Louis Arena in Detroit, Michigan.
+The 2013 event was the seventh Night of Champions and was held on September 15, 2013, at the Joe Louis Arena in Detroit, Michigan.
 As per the theme of the event, every championship promoted on WWE's main roster at the time was defended.
 These included the WWE Championship, the World Heavyweight Championship, the Intercontinental Championship, the United States Championship, the WWE Tag Team Championship, and the WWE Divas Championship.